A logo is a brand’s essence compressed into a creative and unique symbol

 - Lines divide space

 ArtyFactory – an online resource for visual artists – describes lines as the foundation of the entire drawing work.
 It furthers states:

-Lines can be used to suggest shape, pattern, form, structure, growth, depth, distance, rhythm, movement, and a range of emotions.
+can use lin to suggest shape, pattern, form, structure, growth, depth, distance, rhythm, movement, and a range of emotions.

-Lines are a useful tool utilized by the designers to draw attention to a logo’s main element.
+Lines are a helpful tool utilized by designers to draw attention to a logo’s main element.
 Moreover, different lines are used for various purposes:

-- Thin lines signify elegance and mostly incorporated in female-oriented products
+- Thin lines signify elegance and are mostly incorporated in female-oriented products

 - Thick lines are used for showcasing masculinity and strength